You know, these things:

 An example of doing this the wrong way might look like this:

-In the above example, the two reactions people are supposed to choose don’t really reflect how they feel – they were chosen at random, and could be replaced by any other two reactions!
+In the above example, the two reactions people are supposed to choose don’t reflect how they may feel about the images.

 The second big rule to follow is not to conduct reaction polls using looping or static videos.